agileware/wp-civicrm-ux/USAGE.md

 [ux_membership_row membership_type="1,5" membership_status="Current,Grace,Expired" expiration_offset="30 days" renewal_url="/civicrm/contribute/transact/?reset=1&id=1"]
 ```

+### Use template parts to override output

+Membership Shortcodes support the use of [Template Parts](https://developer.wordpress.org/themes/templates/template-parts/) to override the output, so you can customise, style and precisely control how the information is shown on your website.

+The following Template Parts are supported:

+- membership
+- membership-row
+- membership-no-results
+- membership-no-access

+To override the output of the shortcode when there are no membership records to display, create a Template Part file by:

+1. Copy the template file: ```wp-civicrm-ux/templates/shortcode/shortcode-membership-no-results.php```
+2. Create the new file: ```wp-content/themes/theme-name/template-parts/shortcode/shortcode-membership-no-results.php```
+3. Customise as required

 ### Renewing a membership inherited by relationship

 When linking to a CiviCRM Contribution Page to renew a membership inherited by relationship, it is important to be aware that the contact must have a permissioned relationship with the related contact.
 This enables the contact to renew the membership on behalf of the primary member, typically an organisation.
 If there is no permissioned relationship then a new organisation will be entered and the unsupervised duplicate matching rules for organisations will be used.
 A new membership instead of a membership renewal may also be created.
 [See the CiviCRM documentation for more details](https://docs.civicrm.org/user/en/latest/membership/defining-memberships)